bgoonz/web-dev-notes-resource-site/core-site/other-pages/blog-posts/tools-of-the-trade/50-js-tools.md

     ![Script# - screen shot.](https://cloud.netlifyusercontent.com/assets/344dbf88-fdf9-42bb-adb4-46f01eedd629/7214e594-2df0-42cf-9ba3-f3856b229853/04-script.jpg)

-*   Aptana Jaxer Aptana Jaxer is the first “AJAX server” that allows developers to use their AJAX, HTML, JavaScript and DOM knowledge to create fully featured server-side-powered Web applications.
+*   Aptana Jaxer Aptana Jaxer is the first "AJAX server" that allows developers to use their AJAX, HTML, JavaScript and DOM knowledge to create fully featured server-side-powered Web applications.
 With Jaxer, you can even write database queries in JavaScript syntax.
 Jaxer integrates very well with popular JavaScript libraries such as jQuery, [Dojo](http://www.dojotoolkit.org/) and [Ext JS](http://extjs.com/).

 *   JS Regex Generator JS Regex Generator helps JavaScript developers write [Regular Expressions](http://en.wikipedia.org/wiki/Regular_expression) for matching strings of text.
 This is commonly done for text-format validation, such as when checking if inputted text has the correct date and email format.